 Edward Waitzer – Director & Faculty Co–Director, JD/MBA Program (Osgoode)

-Edward J. Waitzer has been the inaugural Jarislowsky Dimma Mooney Chair in Corporate Governance, a joint appointment between Osgoode Hall Law School and the Schulich School of Business at York University, since 2007.
+Edward J. Waitzer is the inaugural Jarislowsky Dimma Mooney Chair in Corporate Governance, a joint appointment between Osgoode Hall Law School and the Schulich School of Business at York University, since 2007.
+He is also Senior Fellow of the C.D.
+Howe Institute, an independent not-for-profit research institute whose mission is to raise living standards by fostering economically sound public policies.
 Previously, he was the Falconbridge Professor of Commercial Law (2005/6) and served as an Adjunct Professor at Osgoode.
 He teaches a range of courses including Business Associations, Corporate Governance, Investor Protection, Mergers & Acquisitions and an “Art of the Deal” seminar.

 Cynthia Williams – Co–Director